Review the most frequently asked questions we receive from donors, partners, and parents about the Little by Little School Readiness Program.

 I’m a WIC agency interested in bringing the Little by Little Program to my centers, what do I do next?

 Where is the Little by Little Program currently available?

-The Little by Little Program is currently available at ten WIC centers across Los Angeles County and five WIC centers in Tulsa, Oklahoma.
+The Little by Little Program is currently available at 15 WIC centers in Southern California and five WIC centers in Tulsa, Oklahoma.
 Visit our program locations page for more information about where the Little by Little School Readiness Program is offered.

 What languages is the Little by Little Program offered in?

-The Little by Little Program located in Los Angeles County is offered in both English and Spanish.
+The Little by Little Program located in Southern California is offered in both English and Spanish.
 Families enrolled in the program can choose to receive books in English, Spanish, or bilingual (Spanish and English).
 Families can choose to receive their developmental handouts in either English or Spanish.
 Our partner program in Tulsa, Oklahoma also offers developmental handouts in Zomi/Burmese, which is reflective of the needs of families in that region.